Nineyxh/COM6017M-Assignment-IoT-Attendance-System/README.md

 4.  **Input**: Tactile Push Button (4-pin).
 5.  **Connectivity**: USB Type-A to Type-C cable (for Serial communication).
 6.  **Misc**: Breadboard and Jumper Wires.

+## 4. Installation & Setup
+1. Hardware Setup
+Connect the Push Button to the Arduino:

+One leg to GND.

+The other leg to Pin D2.

+Connect the Arduino to the Raspberry Pi via USB cable.

+Connect the Webcam to the Raspberry Pi USB port.

+2. Arduino Configuration
+Open arduino_node/button_trigger.ino in Arduino IDE.

+Select board: Arduino Uno R4 WiFi.

+Upload the sketch.

+3. Raspberry Pi Environment
+Ensure Python 3 is installed.

+Install required libraries:

+Bash

+pip3 install -r requirements.txt
+(Note: dlib installation may take time on Raspberry Pi)

+4. Facial Database
+Create a folder named known_faces inside edge_gateway/.

+Add photos of authorized users (e.g., john.jpg, jane.png).
+The filename will be used as the user's identity.

+## 5.How to Run
+It is recommended to run the AI Engine and the Dashboard in separate terminal windows.

+Step 1: Start the Web Dashboard

+Bash

+cd edge_gateway
+python3 dashboard.py
+Access the dashboard at http://<Pi-IP-Address>:8000 on your phone/PC.

+Step 2: Start the Edge AI Engine

+Bash

+# Open a new terminal window
+export DISPLAY=:0  # Required if running via SSH to enable GUI cd edge_gateway python3 final_main.py
+Step 3: Operation

+Press the button on the Arduino.

+The camera window will pop up on the Pi.

+Look at the camera.

+Upon successful recognition, check the Web Dashboard for the new log entry.

+## 6.License
+This project is submitted for the IoT Module COM6017M assessment.